Australian Age of Dinosaurs

 Project overview

-- two life-sized sauropods
+- two life-sized bronze sauropods

 - two ornithopods